danosborne/api-post/starling-st.md

   ^ totals
 ```

 We iterate over the transactions, adding the current amount to the group into which the transaction falls.
-The group is determined by applying a single-argument block to the current transaction.
+The group key is determined by applying a single-argument block to the current transaction.
 This method could be written in a more idiomatic manner with `inject:into:`, Smalltalk's _fold_ or _reduce_ function, but I've chosen a slightly longer approach for clarity.

 Putting it all together in a workspace: